 Many people’s go-to transition is a cross dissolves.
-Use jump cuts as well.
-Jump cut when at thre’s an end of a sentence or “on the beat”, such as when a note is struck in the music, or a word is spoken in the narrative.
+Use jump cuts as well, such as at the end of a sentence or statement, or “on the beat”, such as when a note is struck in the music, or a word is spoken in the narrative.

 Cues for a new chapter/idea/section

 These are just possible cues to help the viewer change to a new topic – there’s always more to discover.
 And experiment with using a few together.